ooici/coverage-model/README.md

 This assumes basic development environment setup (git, directory structure).
 Please follow the "New Developers Tutorial" for basic steps.

-Pyon: The main dependency of this repository is the pyon Capability Container.
-Follow the listed steps to install the minimal needed dependencies to run pyon on a Mac.
-For more details and Linux install instructions, check out the [pyon README](https://github.com/ooici/pyon/blob/master/README)

 **Install the following if not yet present:**